-Figure 4-2: Network Topology in this experiment
+Figure 4-2: Network set up for studying the LTE MIMO

-- 2. See that by default, NetSim has set all the wired link speeds to 1000 Mbps.
-To do so: - Right-click the wired link between the eNB and the EPC and click Properties.
-The Link Properties pop-up window appears.

-- b.
-NetSim has specified a value of 1000 in the Max\Uplink\Speed(Mbps) and the Max\Downlink\Speed(Mbps) fields. - c.
+- 1. See that by default, NetSim has set all the wired link speeds to 1000 Mbps.
+To do so: - a.
+Right-click the wired link between the eNB and the EPC and click Properties.
+The Link Properties pop-up window appears. - b.
+NetSim has specified a value of 1000 in the Max_Uplink_Speed(Mbps) and the Max_Downlink_Speed(Mbps) fields and set Uplink and Downlink BER is 0.0000001 - c.
 Click OK. - d.
-Repeat steps (a) to (c) for the wired links between the EPC and the router and the router and the wired node. - 3.
-See that by default, NetSim has created four unicast applications and specified some default settings.
+Repeat steps (a) to (c) for the wired links between the EPC and the router and the router and the wired node. - 2.
+See that by default, NetSim has created unicast applications and specified some default settings.
 To do so: - a.
 Click the Application icon located on the toolbar.

-The Configure Application pop-up window appears. - b.
-Click Application1 in the left area. - c.
-Source\ID drop-down list is set to 5. - d.
-Destination\ID drop-down list is set to 3. - e.
-Application Strat time is 1 Sec. - f.
-Scroll down and see that NetSim has specified 1460 in the Value (Bytes) in the PACKET SIZE area. - g.
-Set Transport Protocol to UDP - h.
-NetSim has specified 129.78 in the Value (micro sec) in the INTER ARRIVAL TIME area. - i.
+The Configure Application pop-up window appears.

+- b.
+Click Application1 in the left area.

+- c.
+Source_ID drop-down list is set to 5.

+- d.
+Destination_ID drop-down list is set to 3.

+- e.
+Application Strat time is 1 Sec.

+- f.
+Scroll down and see that NetSim has specified 1460 in the Value (Bytes) in the PACKET SIZE area.

+- g.
+Set Transport Protocol to UDP

+- h.
+NetSim has specified 129.78 in the Value (micro sec) in the INTER ARRIVAL TIME area.

+- i.
 Click OK.